oat-sa/taohub-articles/forge/Developer Guide/install-from-config-file.md

     - 'Installation and Upgrading'
 -->

-# Install tao platform from a configuration file
+# Install the TAO platform from a configuration file

 > This page aims to explain how you can install tao from a predifined configuration file, in order to make your deployments easier.